shabbeersh/Impact-of-FC-layers/README.md

 Tensorflow-gpu >= 1.2

 ## Acknowledgements
-The few blocks of code is taken from [here](https://github.com/geifmany/cifar-vgg).
+The few blocks of code are taken from [here](https://github.com/geifmany/cifar-vgg).

 ## Citations